DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 ![loki_arch](https://i.imgur.com/aoMPrVV.png)

 Loki is made by the grafana team.
-It's called a Prometheus for logs.<br>
+It's often refered as a Prometheus for logs.<br>
-It is a **push** type monitoring, where most of the time an agent - **promtail** pushes logs on to a Loki instance.
+It is a **push** type monitoring, where most of the time an agent - **promtail** pushes logs on to a Loki instance.<br>
-For docker containers theres also an option to to install **loki-docker-driver** on a docker host and log pushing is set either globally in /etc/docker/daemon.json or per container in compose files.
+For docker containers theres also an option to install **loki-docker-driver** on a docker host and log pushing is set either globally in /etc/docker/daemon.json or per container in compose files.

-There will be **two examples** of Loki usage.
+There will be **two examples**.<br>
 A **minecraft server** and a **caddy revers proxy**, both docker containers.

 But first to add Loki to the current grafana, prometheus stack: